Brendan Rodgers Player Props: Rockies vs. Cardinals

 - The pitching staff for the Cardinals had a collective 7.4 K/9 last season, the worst in the league.

-- Wainwright gets the start for the Cardinals, his 14th of the season.
-He is 3-5 with a 7.18 ERA and 34 strikeouts in 62 2/3 innings pitched.
+- Matz gets the start for the Cardinals, his 16th of the season.
+He is 2-7 with a 4.06 ERA and 87 strikeouts in 93 2/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander tossed six innings against the Chicago Cubs, giving up four earned runs while surrendering seven hits.
+- In his last time out on Sunday, the lefty tossed six scoreless innings against the Chicago Cubs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.